YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario15/README.md

 ```

 As you can see, both PVC have not yet been created, simply because of the _volumeBindingMode_ parameter set in the storage class.
-If topology parameters were also definied in the storage classes, not sure the _volumeBindingMode_ would make sense, as you already know where it would be created.

 ```bash
 $ kubectl describe -n topology pvc pvc-west | grep -C 3 Events